gleam-wisp/wisp/examples/05-using-a-database/README.md

-# Wisp Example: Using A Database
+# Wisp Example: Using a database

 ```sh
 gleam run   # Run the server